mpinb/in_silico_framework_hot_zone/installer/README.md

 - Nbextensions edit menu item
 - Table of Contents (2)

-To install the extensions for jupyter notebook run :
+To install the extensions for `jupyter notebook` enter:

 ```bash
 source_isf